 Lot of people do this.
 As a matter of fact majority of the people traveling in winter do it.
 Just make sure you car is well locked and it will be safe parked in the jungle.
 No one is going to steal it there.

 This is another good way to travel actually if you are into trekking.
 You can drive until Baggi village and walk through the trek for rest of the way.
 In winters however, I will strongly recommend that you do not attempt it without a local guide.
 If there is snow all around, the trek is bound to get slippery and it is also steep at a few points.

-Public Transport to Prashar Lake
+How to reach Prashar Lake by Bus

 Every bus going towards Manali passes through Mandi so getting to Mandi will not be a problem.
 Once you reach Mandi, you will have two choices.
 One is to catch a bus or to rent a taxi.
 A taxi will be a better choice here but that is just my opinion.